hashicorp/vault/website/source/docs/concepts/seal.html.md

 The seal can be migrated between Shamir keys and automatic migration and vice versa.

+  ~> **NOTE**: This is not currently supported when using replication.
+While the primary can be migrated without issue, the secondaries, depending on which type of seal is being migrated from/to, may not work correctly.
+We plan to support this officially in Vault 1.1.

 To migrate from Shamir keys to Auto Unseal, take your server cluster offline and update the [seal configuration](/docs/configuration/seal/index.html) with the appropriate seal configuration.
 When you bring up your server back up, run the unseal process with the